marcelaubry/EC601/Project2/README.md

 ## Project Phases
 ### Phase 1.(a): Twitter APIs
-Write test programs to exercise different twitter APIS.
-'Project2Twitter' contains many different test cases ........ (explain tests and results)
+'Project2.py' contains test programs to exercise different Twitter APIs such as retrieving tweets depending on their time posted, by hashtags, or even if they are retweets of another tweet.
+I have decided to retrieve multiple pieces of information about the tweet, which are deemed to me as the most important; they include the text, the author's id, the time of creation, and the public metrics attached to it.
+If the social media analyzer requires more information, I will add it on later.
+For this example, I retrieved the last 8 retweets containing the hashtag #cryto.
+For the purpose of this demo, I am outputting the 4th result of the result of the query. <br> <br>

 ### Phase 1.(a): Botometer
-Write test programs for the Botometer.
-'Project2Botometer' contains a test case where I test multiple accounts ranging from my personal one to my friends', a celebrity, and an organization.
+'Project2Botometer.py' contains a test case where I test multiple accounts ranging from my personal one to my friends', a celebrity, and an organization.
 My goal with this was to see which accounts would be flagged as being a bot with largely different types of accounts. <br>
 To test this, I looked over which accounts had a CAP score of over 0.8.
 (For example, suppose an account has a raw bot score of 0.96/1 (equivalent to 4.8/5 display score on the website) and CAP 90%.
 This means that 90% of accounts with a raw bot score above 0.96 are labeled as bots, or, as indicated on the website, 10% of accounts with a bot score above 4.8/5 are labeled as humans.
 In other words, if you use a threshold of 0.96 on the raw bot score (or 4.8 on the display score) to classify accounts as human/bot, you would wrongly classify 10% of accounts as bots -- a false positive rate of 10%.)
 To my surpise, out of the accounts I tested, mine was flagged as the bot account with a very high score of 4.2/5 overall (humourous as I am the most certain that that account is NOT a bot).
 I suspect this is due to my lack of posting lately mixed with my limited interaction with my feed. <br> I found that the most interesting information the Botometer API provides is under "display_scores" "universal".
 Here is an output of my code: <br> <br>
 ![image](https://user-images.githubusercontent.com/52050560/194781570-d7c7c521-d761-4f10-b10c-3f1dc0d9a606.png)